Power Rangers toy maker is splitting from Saban after 25 years

 The company will stay on through the 25th anniversary year of the Power Rangers, including the current "Super Ninja Steel" series.

-Bandai has been making Megazords and Power Ranger action figures ever since the show first debuted in 1993, so if you ever begged for a Green Ranger action figure as a child, it was most likely made by that company.
+Bandai has been making Megazords and Power Ranger action figures ever since the show debuted in 1993.
+So if you ever begged for a Green Ranger action figure as a child, it was most likely made by that company.

-Bandai will continue making toys for "Super Sentai," the Japanese series that the American version of "Power Rangers" is based on, but this is an otherwise long-running business relationship that will be ending.
+Bandai will continue making toys for "Super Sentai," the Japanese series that the American version of "Power Rangers" is based on.

-Saban deferred to their statement when asked by CNET who would be making future Power Rangers toys when the partnership with Bandai ends in 2019.
+Saban pointed to its statement when asked by CNET who would be making future Power Rangers toys when the partnership with Bandai ends in 2019.

-The announcement comes just as Toy Fair 2018 kicks off in New York, which is starting on Friday.
-Check back to CNET for more coverage from the show.
+The announcement comes just as Toy Fair 2018 kicks off Friday in New York.
+Check back with CNET for more coverage from the show.

 Toys: See all of CNET's toy coverage in one place.